 (Health & Disability Rights)

-Oral argument on October 4, dismissed as moot on December 5
+Oral argument on October 4

 In Acheson Hotels v.
 Laufer, the plaintiff sued Acheson Hotels after learning that the Hotel’s website failed to include legally required accessibility information.
 The Americans with Disabilities Act (ADA) requires hotels to disclose sufficient details about their accessibility on their website.
 Acheson Hotels argues that Ms. Laufer lacks standing (the capacity of a party to bring suit in court) because she had no plans to visit the hotel and therefore suffered no injury.
 There are 61 million disabled people in the U.S and the outcome of this case could severely affect the rights of those with disabilities to redress violations of the ADA.
 Absent federal monitoring and enforcement, people like Ms. Laufer fill a critical role in ensuring businesses nationwide comply with ADA’s accessibility requirements.

 (Labor & Economic Justice)